NathanBeatheaMartinez/Stock-Change-Tracker/README.md

 Overview
 ----------------------------------------------------------

-I was tasked with creating a script that loops through all the stocks of an excel worksheet for one year and outputs the following information:
+I was tasked with creating a script that loops through all the stocks of in a market for one year and outputs the following information:

 1. The ticker symbol (AAB, AAF, AAR, Etc...)